Tuition Increases

 • Utilities

-• Maintenance of research enterprise that supports instruction
+• Research that supports instruction and discovery

 • Libraries

-Will increases apply to new international students starting their programs in 2024?
+Will increases apply to new international students starting their programs in 2025?

 In 2019, the University of Alberta moved to a program-based tuition model for incoming international students.
 Under this model, tuition is assessed based on an annual and total program tuition guarantee.
 This guarantee means the total cost of program tuition is calculated based on the requirement to complete the program and remains in place for the standard length of the program as defined by the government plus one additional year.